pulumi/actions/README.md

   of the Pulumi action to the PR.
 Ignored unless `${{ github.event }}` type is `pull_request`.

+- `comment-on-summary` - (optional) If `true`, then the action will add the results of the Pulumi action to the GitHub step summary.

 - `github-token` - (optional) A GitHub token that has access levels to allow the Action to comment on a PR.
 Defaults to `${{ github.token }}`